RPGroup-PBoC/human_impacts/data/water/IPCC_glaciers/README.md

 * **Bias**: These data are collected by the IPCC, an intergovernmental agency generally regarded to be an objective science agency.

 ## Notes
 See Appendix 2.A for information on the data collection and processing.
 See Table 2.A.1 for statistics at a more granular regional level.
+Data for major subsections of the planet are shown in this truncated dataset which was processed manually.